codeschool-projects/CodeBreakerProject/README.md

 ## Create a `showReplay` function

 Create a function `showReplay` with no parameters.
 This function will change the `style.display` of `guessing-div` div to `none` and the `style.display` of the `replay-div` div to `block` making it so the user can start over after they win or lose the game.

-## Hide Guessing div, Show Replay div

-When a user wins or loses we need to hide the div `guessing-div` and show the div `replay-div` so the player start over after winning or losing.
-This can be done by setting their `.style` to `display:none` to hide the div and `display:block` to show a div.

 ## Add `showAnswer` and `showReplay` to Win / Lose Conditions